BLCM/bl3mods/Aaron0000/Balands/README.md

 MAYHEM MODE CHANGES
 -------------------
-Removed most non-enemy health-based Mayhem mode scaling other than enemy health, loot quality/quantity, and pet damage.
+Removed most non-enemy health-based Mayhem mode scaling other than enemy health, loot quality/quantity, and pet damage (which now displays on the pet cards).

 Implemented the Mayhem scaling for Action skill damage in a different way to allow for individual character adjustments.
 They're now activated by investing one point in Pramunitas, Self-Repairing Systems, or Root to Rise.